byteboard/editor-walkthrough-web/walkthrough.md

 # Byteboard Environment Walk-Through

 In order to ensure you are prepared to start your coding challenge, we would like to walk you through this coding environment.
-You will be using this editor to download, write, and submit your code.
+You will be working in this environment to download, write, and submit your code.

 Let's step through all of its components.